 - 1 large onion (cut up for blending)

-- Salt or bouillon powder to taste.
+- 1 teaspoon Salt or bouillon (More to taste)

 - ¾ cup of water